mitranim/mitranim.github.io/templates/posts/warframe-headcanon.md

 ## Orokin Drones are indoctrination devices

-{{imgBoxWithLink "/images/warframe/orokin_drone.png" "Orokin Drone" "https://warframe.fandom.com/wiki/Orokin_Drone"}}
+{{imgBoxLink "/images/warframe/orokin_drone.png" "Orokin Drone" "https://warframe.fandom.com/wiki/Orokin_Drone"}}

 In the Corrupted faction, all units are named "Corrupted X", except for these drones.
 Now consider, how exactly does an Orokin Tower's "neural sentry", likely a Cephalon, maintain the towers?
 How does it corrupt those who visit its domain?
 How does it maintain the state of corruption?